 From the printing press to modern computing, discover how technological advancements have made it possible for us to communicate further and faster, enabling us to entertain and inform on a mass scale.

-Nicknamed 'Newspaper City', Manchester quickly became the largest newspaper production centre outside of London and was birthplace of The Guardian, founded in 1821.
+Nicknamed 'Newspaper City', Manchester quickly became the largest newspaper production centre outside of London and was the birthplace of The Guardian, founded in 1821.

 See the first British model of a linotype machine, which revolutionised newspaper production and whose impact was compared to the advent of the railway.